 With the MTQE feature enabled, you can run a Default Analysis which will include MT scores alongside the TM and NT scores.

 To carry out this analysis, you need to select the job, click Analyze, and enable the Include machine translation matches (Beta) option.
 You can learn more in our Analyses section.

 Include MT matches in Default analysis

-As well as the instant, segment-level, quality matches in the Memsource Web Editor and Desktop Editor, you can use MTQE via the pre-translation feature which allows batch pre-translation with a number of options.
+In addition to the instant, segment-level, quality matches in the Memsource Editor, you can use MTQE via the pre-translation feature.
+This allows batch pre-translation with a number of options.

 To do this, select the job and click Pre-translate.
 Select Pre-translate where Empty....
 In the pre-translation settings, there is now the option to confirm 100% machine translation matches right away (as shown below).
-To learn more, refer to our Pre-translate section.
+To learn more, please refer to our Pre-translate section.

 Machine Translation Settings page

 Once you've purchased your additional characters, an invoice will be automatically generated.
 A link to the invoice will be available in the green banner that appears when the payment has been successful.
 It can also be viewed by going to Setup and clicking on Details in the Subscription section.